hazed59/AlbionOnline-RegisterBot/README.md

   - [X] Change nickname
   - [X] Store users in guild database
   - [X] Update sql SELECT to get data from GUILD instead of return every value and get first
+  - [X] Check if user its on blacklist
+- Blacklist command
+  - [X] blacklist command with reason
+- Unblacklist
+  - [X] unblacklist (Only for manage rol users)
+  - [X] Register command

 - General
   - [X] Command timeouts